Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions: Supplemental Material 4: Proof of WW gluon TMD factorization for the transversely polarized photon cross-section and calculation of the NLO coefficient function

 Since $z_f/Q_f^2=1/(2k_c^+q^-)$, the scale $k_c^+$ is fixed from the condition of the cancellation of the $z_g\to0$ divergence in the hard factors of virtual diagrams with gluon crossing the shock-wave.

 Remarkably, the divergence of the instantaneous terms and the $I_{3B}$ term of $\rm V_1$ combine in such a way that the same value of $k_c^+$ cancels the slow gluon divergence in both tensor structure $\delta^{ik}$ and $\Pt^i\Pt^k$.
-This is an important consistency check of the TMD factorization in the back to back limit for transversely polarized virtual photons.
-Also, it is crucial that the same value of $Q_f$ is obtained for both longitudinally and transversely polarized photon \cite{Caucal:2023nci}.
+This is an important consistency check of the TMD factorization in the back-to-back limit for transversely polarized virtual photons.
+Also, it is crucial that the same value of $Q_f$ is obtained for both longitudinally and transversely polarized photons \cite{Caucal:2023nci}.